Shotaro-Yoshinaga-sti/bicep-functions-appinsights/README.md

 - [App settings reference for Azure Functions]
 - [Configure monitoring for Azure Functions]
 - [Connection strings in Application Insights]
+- [In bicep, how to property and securly set `hidden-link` in tags?]
 - [What does "hidden-link:" mean in Azure Resource Manager Tags]
 - [Application Insights の概要 - OpenTelemetry の可観測性]
 - [Cloud Role Name の設定方法]